-Heading into your 2L summer and starting to wonder how to go about landing a post-graduate job that you’re thrilled with?
+Finishing up 2L summer and starting to wonder how to go about landing a post-graduate job that you’re thrilled with?
 Next year, 4 Notre Dame students from the class of 2018 are guaranteed public interest jobs through Notre Dame Law School and only Notre Dame Law students are eligible to apply.
 These 4 students will decide which organization they want to work for and will create their own project for that organization.
 In other words, these 4 students will literally create their own dream jobs!

 If you have even a tiny interest in launching a public interest career, come talk to me about the Shaffer Fellowship and Bank of America Foundation Fellowship.
 Even if you have done nothing public interest related throughout all of law school, I promise you can still be a competitive applicant.
 All it takes is a 15 minute conversation with me to get started.
+The application is due on September 22 and the last day I am in the office reviewing essays is August 30th so schedule a meeting with me ASAP.

 (Remember that first required GALILEE session in the courtroom when Professor Jones and I moderated a panel of recent graduates working in public interest?
 Those graduates were all working in the fellowships this blog is talking about.)